hanabi/hanabi.github.io/Reference.md

 * Similar to the *4's Double Bluff*, you can also perform a *5's Triple Bluff*.
 * This flows naturally from the *4's Double Bluff* convention, since a card cannot be a 4 if it gets three blind-plays.
-* However, *5's Color Ejection* and *5's Color Discharge* take precedence over a *5's Triple Bluff*, so performing a *5's Triple Bluff* is very situational and hard to do.
-(See the section on *5's Color Ejection* for a refresher if you haven't already.)
 * For example, in a 5-player game:
   * All the 1's are played on the stacks except for red 1.
   * Emily has a red 5 that has a number 5 clue on it.
 (It was *5 Saved* in the *Early Game*.)